Chipdelmal/MoNeT_DA/docs/README.md

 ## Pre-Process

-The initial step for every analysis pipeline is the **PreProcess** phase.
+The initial step for every analysis pipeline is the **Pre-Process** phase.
 This script takes the original CSV files and transforms them into more manageable and lightweight [compressed-pickle](https://pypi.org/project/compress-pickle/) files by aggregating the genetic and spatial information of the experiments (which will be explained in the following subsections).
 Running the pre-processing scripts generates a subset of the following files:

 ```bash
 EXPERIMENT_SET